awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 ## What is a parameter?<a name="what-is-a-parameter"></a>

-A Parameter Store parameter is any piece of data that's saved in Parameter Store, such as a block of text, a list of names, a password, an AMI ID, a license key, and so on\.
+A Parameter Store parameter is any piece of data that is saved in Parameter Store, such as a block of text, a list of names, a password, an AMI ID, a license key, and so on\.
 You can centrally and securely reference this data in your scripts, commands, and SSM documents\.

 When you reference a parameter, you specify the parameter name by using the following convention\.